Best Weight Belts For Dips, Pull Ups & Chin Ups - Top Reviews With Chains & Straps

 Simply insert the strap or chain of your weight belt through both rings and then the weights you want to use and make sure it is secured with the carabiner to the first loop.
 If you are using a dumbbell, you can wrap the chain or strap around the weight a couple of times, to make sure it is secure, before attaching the carabiner.

 You can put the belt around your hips first and add the weights as required, or you can add the weights first and place them on the floor, crouching down into the belt to put it on.
 Make sure that the belt is sitting comfortably around your hips and the material is hugging the lower back to provide support.

 Triceps dips are performed with your arms positioned on a bench or chair behind your back.
 With your legs extended in front of you, you will then use your arms to lower and raise your body by slowly bending your elbows.

 A dip belt effectively adds weight when your hands are occupied lowering and raising your body.
-The weight should hang between your legs so that you are able to dip them to the floor and raise them up again with your body.
+The weight of a medicine ball as a good example, should hang between your legs so that you are able to dip them to the floor and raise them up again with your body.

 Pull Ups and Chin Ups